 You won't be able to appreciate it, but I got dressed today, combed hair tucked-in shirt and all.
-But before you dismiss this as a three-year-old's success at putting my pants on frontwards, fashioning an appropriate amount of cock-eyed ponytails, and matching my left foot to my left shoe, remember that I'm in college, where code of dress is optional.
+But before you dismiss this as a three-year-old's success at putting my pants on frontwards, fashioning an appropriate amount of cock-eyed ponytails, and matching my left foot to my left shoe, remember that I'm in college, where the code of dress is: optional.
 I was taught that a messy room is a messy mind, and if we extend the analogy to clothing, then these past few weeks I've been a bit in a rut.

 Me: I got two more assignments today from the magazine.
 I'll be meeting with an author and writing book reviews on dressing for the office and one on "making partner" as a woman.

 Me: Well....
 I dunno. my roommates their studying to become nurses.
 Their taking on 12-hour shifts working in the ER and at clinics.
 They're saving lives, ya know?
 And I'm just sitting in my pjs writing book reviews no one will ever see or care about.
 I feel like...like...I wanna save the world.